-One of the most significant concerns for brands looking to build their website is developing backlinks.
-Getting backlinks to your website can be frustrating and time-consuming, especially if you’re not getting the desired results.
-To build a brand, digital marketers need to focus on a targeted and well-thought-out strategy for getting backlinks.
+Building backlinks is one of the most significant concerns for brands looking to develop their website.
+Getting quality backlinks to your website can be frustrating and time-consuming, especially if you’re not getting the desired results.
+To create a brand, online marketers must focus on a targeted and well-thought-out strategy for getting backlinks.
 Simple SEO (search engine optimization) is a thing of the past.

 What is a backlink?